 Neurofeedback is also recognized by the American Academy of Pediatrics as a treatment for removing ADD/ADHD symptoms as effectively as medications.

-The term “biofeedback” refers to a type of skills training in which persons learn to increase their ability to control biological responses, such as blood pressure, muscle tension, heart rate, or skin temperature, etc. Sophisticated and highly sensitive electronic instruments are commonly used in biofeedback therapy to measure and amplify physiological signals from the body and convert these signals— usually through a computer— to a form that is meaningful to both the therapist and the patient and which can be used to show moment-to-moment changes in the biological response.
-Biofeedback of muscle tension (electromyogram or EMG) has been successfully used to treat chronic muscle pain, TMJ, and tension headache.
-Biofeedback of blood pressure has been used to treat hypertension.
+The term “biofeedback” refers to a type of skills training in which persons learn to increase their ability to control biological responses, such as blood pressure, muscle tension, heart rate, or skin temperature, etc. Sophisticated and highly sensitive electronic instruments are commonly used in biofeedback therapy to measure and amplify physiological signals from the body and convert these signals— usually through a computer— to a form that is meaningful to both the therapist and the patient and can show moment-to-moment changes in the biological response.
+Biofeedback of muscle tension (electromyogram or EMG) has been successfully used to treat chronic muscle pain, temporo-mandibular joint dysfunction (TMJ), and tension headache.
+Biofeedback of blood pressure has been used to treat idiopathic hypertension.
 Biofeedback of heart rate has been used to treat panic attack and anxiety disorders.
 Biofeedback of skin temperature has been used to treat migraine headache and chronic stress.

 For example, someone who shows too much low frequency brain electrical activity in the frontal lobes when normally awake may be experiencing problems with mental focus and attention.
 Such an individual may benefit from doing EEG neurofeedback training to shift the frontal lobe brain function towards decreased low frequency and increased mid-range frequency activity.

-There is now good scientific evidence from both controlled research and clinical studies as well as long-term follow-up that EEG neurofeedback can be an effective treatment for seizure disorders and attention deficit disorder when compared to both common drug treatments and placebo, and that treatment affects are long-lasting.
+There is now good scientific evidence from both controlled research and clinical studies as well as long-term follow-up that EEG neurofeedback can be an effective treatment for seizure disorders and attention deficit disorder when compared to both common drug treatments and placebo, and that the effects of neurofeedback treatment are long-lasting.
 There is also growing scientific and clinical evidence supporting the effectiveness of EEG neurofeedback in the treatment of the following conditions: drug addictions, alcoholism, anxiety disorders, PTSD, chronic pain, depression, insomnia, specific learning disabilities, and migraine.
-There are also increasing numbers of clinical reports suggesting that EEG neurofeedback may be useful in ameliorating some of the symptoms and dysfunctions associated with such conditions as brain injury, autistic spectrum disorders, chronic fatigue syndrome, fibromyalgia, and senile dementia.
+There are also increasing numbers of clinical reports suggesting that EEG neurofeedback may be useful in ameliorating some of the symptoms and dysfunctions associated with such conditions as traumatic brain injury and concussion, autistic spectrum disorders, chronic fatigue syndrome, fibromyalgia, and senile dementia.

 Treatment with EEG neurofeedback is based on the theory that once individuals understand their brain activity and learn to manipulate their own brain waves, they will be able to continue to do so, long after the therapy has ended.
 Some studies have followed patients for as long as 10 years after being treated with EEG neurofeedback and have shown no significant loss of treatment gains.